 The tax credit rate is 15% for the donation amount up to KRW 20 million and 30% for the excess.

 Tax credit for education expenses

-The tax credit rate is 15% for education expenses with certain limits (KRW 9 million for each dependant attending university or college, KRW 3 million for each dependant attending preschool to high school, no limit for the taxpayer).
+The tax credit rate is 15% for education expenses with certain limits (KRW 9 million for each dependent attending university or college, KRW 3 million for each dependent attending preschool to high school, no limit for the taxpayer).